MicrosoftDocs/dynamics365smb-docs/financials/bank-how-setup-bank-accounts.md

 ---
 # How to: Set Up Bank Accounts
-You use bank accounts in the Financials to keep track of your banking transactions.
+You use bank accounts in the [!INCLUDE[d365fin](includes/d365fin_md.md)] to keep track of your banking transactions.
 Accounts can be denominated in your local currency or in a foreign currency.
 After you have set up bank accounts, you can also use the check printing option.

 ## To set up bank accounts
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Bank Accounts**, and then choose the related link.